Depression Diagnosis and Treatment

 Treatment-Resistant Depression

-Nearly 33% of people that seek out treatment for depression try multiple different methods without finding one that works.
+Nearly 33% of people who seek out treatment for depression try multiple different methods without finding one that works.
 This issue is what is known as treatment-resistant sadness.

 Risk Factors for Depression